-The Academy has not undertaken any major fundraising activities during the financial year, limiting income to a limited number of lettings of the school hall and receiving a small donation from the school photographers.
+The Academy has not undertaken any major fundraising activities during the financial year, limiting income to a possibly lettings of the school hall and receiving a small donation from the school photographers.
 We do ask for voluntary donations per pupil towards the cost of school trips.
 However, in line with our funding agreement these will never exceed the total cost per pupil and no pupil will be prevented from attending an educational trip purely because no contribution has been received.
 The Academy does reserve the right to cancel a trip if the level of contributions is so low that the trip itself is not financially viable.
-Trips were limited in 2020-21 to the local area and involved limited funds.